aer0ss/aerofs/docs/conf_properties.md

 be sensitive information stored in this file such as service credentials, AeroFS clients should not be able to access this file.

-    web.track_appliance_setup=true
+    web.enable_appliance_setup_data_collection=false

-Whether to track the progress of AeroFS Appliance setup.
+Whether to track the progress of initial AeroFS Appliance setup with a trial license.

     last_smtp_verification_email=